cyclestreets/cyclestreets-r/cran-comments.md

-This is a minor release with various improvements.
+This is a minor release with one new function.

 ## Test environments

-* local Ubuntu 20.04 install, R 4.2.0
+* local Ubuntu 20.04 install, R 4.1.1
 * Windows with GitHub Actions

 ## R CMD check results